Australian study questions health claims of Himalayan Pink Salt

 You may think that “buying local” is better for the environment, by helping to reduce food miles.
 However, as reported by the Independent, food miles are a poor indicator of a product’s total carbon footprint and could even be misleading.
 Professor David Reay, a climate scientist from the University of Edinburgh explains, “I went in thinking really distant food stuff like bananas coming from the Dominican Republic or tea from Assam in India would have really high carbon footprints because of the food miles”.
 “Actually when you look at the life cycle, food miles are not a major part.
 It...

-Celtic sea salt and Himalayan salt could expose your children to too much Lead, Mercury and other heavy metals
+Celtic sea salt and Himalayan salt could expose you to too much Lead, Mercury and other heavy metals

 Scientists compared a range of ‘gourmet’ salts including Himalayan Pink and Celtic grey salts with table salt and synthetically produced salt, looking at the levels of heavy metals they contained.
 The results are quite shocking, particularly in their implications for children.